cyanfish/naps2/README.md

 # NAPS2 (Not Another PDF Scanner 2)

 NAPS2 is a document scanning application with a focus on simplicity and ease of use.
 Scan your documents from WIA- and TWAIN-compatible scanners, organize the pages as you like, and save them as PDF, TIFF, JPEG, PNG, and other file formats.

+System requirements:
-Requires .NET Framework 4.6.1 or higher.
+- Windows 7+ with .NET Framework 4.6.2 or higher
+- macOS 10.15+
+- Linux x64 with a [supported distro](https://docs.microsoft.com/en-us/dotnet/core/install/linux#official-package-archives)

 Visit the NAPS2 home page at [www.naps2.com](http://www.naps2.com).